 It’s been about a year now but last October, we received a tip about an American Idol coin-op game that was being brought to market by Raw Thrills’.
 Not long after that, the game was seen on location test and a little later it made it’s official appearance at IAAPA 2008.
 But after that, news on the title grew quiet and we soon found out that the game had in fact been canceled.
-Details on what happened to the project were scarce but in case you ever wanted to see more about it, one of the guys behind the project has a sort of developer’s diary online where he details the doomed AI project from beginning to end.
-It looks like this diary has been up since August but I missed it up until today and it’s a rare look at what goes on behind the scenes when it comes to arcade development.
+Details on what happened to the project were scarce but in case you ever wanted to see more about it, one of the guys behind the project has a sort of developer’s diary online where he details the doomed game from beginning to end.
+It looks like this diary has been up since August but I missed it up until today, and it’s a rare look at what goes on behind the scenes when it comes to arcade development.

 Here is a video of the game in action as found on the page I’m linking to, it’s a pretty interesting use of video technology that they had going there.
 It’s just too bad they couldn’t do something to enhance people’s voices too (which would have been a plus for me not being much of a singer) 😛